oracle-livelabs/developer/springboot-adb-react/backend/backend.md

 ## Introduction

-In this lab, you will make changes and deploy the pre-built SpringBoot Java backend Docker image to OKE, update the code to reflect the IP address of the API Gateway, and finally update your kubernetes pod to use the latest docker image.
+In this lab, you will make changes and deploy the pre-built SpringBoot Java backend Docker image to OKE, update the code to reflect the IP address of the API Gateway, and finally update your Kubernetes pod to use the latest docker image.

 Estimated time: 15 minutes